Babies Feel Pain

 - Dilation and Evacuation (D&E): Sharp-edged instruments are used to grasp, twist and tear the baby’s body into pieces, which are removed from the womb.

-Given the evidence that unborn babies experience pain, compassionate people are realizing that abortion is an inhumane and intolerable brutality against defenseless human beings.
-Wisconsin Right to Life is in the forefront of informing Wisconsin citizens about the humanity of the unborn child and ways they can assist in protecting the lives of these precious children.
+Given the evidence that unborn babies experience pain, compassionate people are realizing that abortion is an inhumane and intolerable act of violence against defenseless human beings.
+Wisconsin Right to Life is in the forefront of informing Wisconsin citizens about the humanity of the unborn child, and ways they can assist in protecting the lives of these precious children.